spatie/laravel-translatable/README.md

 ## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate your sending us a postcard from your hometown, mentioning which of our package(s) you are using.

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.
+All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Installation